christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 print(magnitude(3,4)) # prints 5
 ```

 One of the great benefits of Python is that so many people use it and write code for it.
 There are thousands of libraries made by organizations and by the Python community, that you can download.
-These libraries contain functions that you can call, so that you do not have to implement core pieces of functionality yourself.
+These libraries contain functions that you can call so that you do not have to implement core pieces of functionality yourself.
 This can speed your development up significantly!

 ### A few useful functions
-Below you will find a small list of some very useful functions in Python.
+Below you will find a small list of some handy functions in Python.
 #### `range()`
 You can declare a list of all numbers from zero to N by saying `range(N)`.
 This is very useful when executing loops for example: